s-t-e-v/Product-preview-card-component/README-draft.md

 **Note: Delete this note and the content within this section and replace with your own learnings.**

 ### Continued development

+- would like to use flexbox with more elegance
+- would like to train my self to use the other layout method (position: absolute, relative; inline-block, etc.), because sometimes I feel flexbox don't give all the flexibility I want during my designing process
+- would like to better myself in structuring html file: no useless "id", "class", "div", better choice in tag.
+I feel the way I strutured my html isn't the most optimal

 Use this section to outline areas that you want to continue focusing on in future projects.
 These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.